open/close all folders

 - The Pusher trilogy follows a different character in each film.
 Each protagonist is in all of the previous films and none of the future films.

 - The Wheel of Time practically has this as its hat.
-Every chapter is from a character's perspective (or sometimes a few characters - the intros especially).
-While there's a single in-universe messiah character - the Dragon Reborn - he has two buddies who have nearly as much influence on the world as he does, and then nearly every other character with authority gets at least a scene or two, but often many recurring ones.
-It got to the point that the minor characters' rotation sometimes overshadowed the main plot!
+Every chapter is from a character's perspective (or sometimes a few characters—the intros especially).
+Although there's a single in-universe messiah character (the Dragon Reborn), he has two buddies note who have nearly as much influence on the world as he does, and then nearly every other character with authority gets at least a scene or two, but often many recurring ones.
+It gets to the point that the minor characters' rotation sometimes overshadows the main plot!

-- In Catch Twenty Two, Yossarian is the protagonist, but every chapter is titled and focused on a different character (Milo gets three), and Yossarian is often Out of Focus for long stretches.
+- In Catch-22, Yossarian is the protagonist, but every chapter is titled and focused on a different character (Milo gets three), and Yossarian is often Out of Focus for long stretches.

 - Each chapter in Kristine Kathryn Rusch's Fay novels concentrates on a different character.